-Error code 0x80d02002 would occur to Windows 10 users when they’re trying to install a new build of Windows 10.
-If you also get this error code when installing Windows 10 Update, not to worry.
-You can fix it easily with the methods below.
+Windows 10 users may encounter error code 0x80d02002 when trying to install a new build of Windows 10.
+If you’re facing this error while installing a Windows 10 update, there’s no need to worry.
+You can try the methods below to resolve it.

 Method 1: Reset Windows Update components